-When potential patients first contact us about having their varicose veins treated, one of their initial questions is “Which is the best varicose veins treatment option?”.
+When potential patients first contact us about having their varicose veins treated, one of their initial questions is “Which is the best varicose vein treatment option?”.
 In this article, we provide a quick overview of the current approved non-surgical procedures and how to approach choosing the right treatment for you.

 What are non-surgical treatments for varicose veins?